Sutorius eximius: Similar species

 The Australian congener Sutorius australiensis produces somewhat smaller and darker fruitbodies than S. eximius.
 The violet-grey bolete, Tylopilus plumbeoviolaceus, is found in eastern North America and Korea.
 This species is somewhat similar in appearance, but can be distinguished by its smoother stipe, less brownish colors, and bitter taste.
 The Asian and North American black velvet bolete,T. alboater, has a black to grayish-brown cap and grows in deciduous woods.
 T. violatinctus, found in eastern North America, has whitish pores, a smooth stipe, and a somewhat paler cap than S. eximius.
+Porphyrellus porphyrosporus also has dark pores but is more blackish than purple.

 Habitat and distribution

 Fruit bodies of Sutorius eximius grow in the soil singly or scattered among leaf litter.
 A mycorrhizal species, the bolete has been recorded growing in association with plants from various genera, including Dicymbe, Dipterocarpus, Fagus, Hopea, Quercus, Shorea, and Tsuga.
-The species has been recorded from North America, Costa Rica, and Indonesia.
+The species has been recorded from North America (in the east from June to September), Costa Rica, and Indonesia.
 In Costa Rica, where it usually associates with the endemic oaks Quercus seemannii and Q. copeyensis, the lilac-brown bolete can be locally abundant in the Cordillera Central and the Cordillera de Talamanca.
 Additional locations with collections that have not been confirmed by DNA analysis include Guyana, Japan, China.
 Although S. eximius has been reported from Thailand, molecular analysis of Thai collections suggests that they represent a distinct, as-yet unnamed species.